imGraetzl/im_graetzl/README.md

 ### Stop the app
-Stop the rails server with `ctrl c` and suspend your Vagrant box.
+Stop the rails server with `ctrl c`, exit the SSH session and suspend your Vagrant box.

 ```
+exit
 vagrant suspend
 ```